joinpursuit/Pursuit-Core-iOS/README.md

 # Access Code 3.2: Mobile Development with iOS

-Hello on this nice Tuesday.
+Hello on this nice Wednesday.

-The reading for tomorrow is on [closures](/lessons/closures-one).
+The reading for tomorrow is on [closures](/lessons/closures-two).

 ## Schedule